Culture Club

 Their second album, Colour by Numbers, sold more than 10 million copies worldwide.
 It appeared on Rolling Stone magazine's list of the 100 Best Albums of the 1980s and is also included in the book 1001 Albums You Must Hear Before You Die.
 Ten of their singles reached the US top 40, where they are associated with the Second British Invasion of British "new music" groups that became popular in the US due to the cable music channel MTV.
 Culture Club's music has been described as combining new wave and American soul and pop.
 It also includes some elements of Jamaican reggae and other styles such as calypso, salsa, and, with "Karma Chameleon", elements of country music.

 In 1984, Culture Club won Brit Awards for Best British Group, Best British Single ("Karma Chameleon"), and the Grammy Award for Best New Artist.
 They were nominated the same year for the Grammy Award for Pop Vocal by Group or Duo.
 The band were also nominated for a Canadian Juno Award for International Album of the Year.
 In January 1985, Culture Club were nominated for an American Music Award for Favorite Pop/Rock Band/Duo/Group Video Artist, and in September 1985, they were nominated for two MTV Video Music Awards for Best Special Effects and Best Art Direction for their video "It's a Miracle".
 In 1987, they received another nomination for an American Music Award for Favorite Pop/Rock Band/Duo/Group Video Artist.
+The name of the band Culture Club is a reference to the fact that its members all have unique cultural backgrounds, including Jamaican, Irish, and Jewish heritage.